famorcam14/hello-world/README.md

 # hello-world
 This repo is for practicing the GitHub Flow

-I'm exciting to continue my data science journey with BU!
+I'm excited to continue my data science journey with BU!